kimiyuki/gatools/README.md

-Python Script for google analyics and Search Console report data.
+Python Script for google analyics and Search Console report data as Pandas DataFrame.
+It's for Interactive console such as IPython.